-&lt;sup>22 Cape Cod Economic Development Strategy, page 25.
+22 Cape Cod Economic Development Strategy, page 25.

-&lt;sup>23 Truro Open Space Plan, 2009.
+23 Truro Open Space Plan, 2009.

-&lt;sup>24 2005 Truro Local Comprehensive Plan, page 23.
+24 2005 Truro Local Comprehensive Plan, page 23.

-- Route 6A North Truro Limited Business district is intended to provide space for professional offices in an otherwise residential district. - Truro Center Limited Business district is intended to enable and foster the mix of retail businesses and restaurants together with single-family homes historically characteristic of this village. - Beach Point Limited Business district is intended to enable, define, and control the traditional vacation cottages and other activities in this area, together with any conversions of cottage or cabin colonies, motor courts, motels or hotels. - Route 6 General Business district is intended to enable, define, and control the establishment of larger businesses as well as residential housing, in this high-visibility part of Truro. - North Truro Center General Business district is intended to foster larger businesses as well as hotels and restaurants together with residences, while protecting the smalltown flavor of this historic center. - The Town is undertaking evaluation of development/land use/planning issues that have bearing on economic development opportunities in the community: - Local Comprehensive Plan The Town Select Board has appointed a citizen committee to oversee the process of updating the Truro Local Comprehensive Plan.
+- Route 6A North Truro Limited Business district is intended to provide space for professional offices in an otherwise residential district (6,576 square feet)- - Truro Center Limited Business district is intended to enable and foster the mix of retail businesses and restaurants together with single-family homes historically characteristic of this village (3,157 square feet). - Beach Point Limited Business district is intended to enable, define, and control the traditional vacation cottages and other activities in this area, together with any conversions of cottage or cabin colonies, motor courts, motels or hotels (72,988) square feet). - Route 6 General Business district is intended to enable, define, and control the establishment of larger businesses as well as residential housing, in this high-visibility part of Truro (80,811 square feet). - North Truro Center General Business district is intended to foster larger businesses as well as hotels and restaurants together with residences, while protecting the smalltown flavor of this historic center (1,500 square feet). - An additional 14,357 square feet of commercial space is located in the Seashore district, and 16,362 square feet in Residential district.
+This commercial use is considered lawfully nonconforming (grandfathered).
+Generally speaking, if the non-confirming use is discontinued for more than two years, the lawful status of the nonconforming use would terminate, and the property would revert to the underlying zoning. - The Town is undertaking evaluation of development/land use/planning issues that have bearing on economic development opportunities in the community: - O Local Comprehensive Plan The Town Select Board has appointed a citizen committee to oversee the process of updating the Truro Local Comprehensive Plan.
 According to its charge, the Committee will seek to "generate consensus on a host of issues that confront the Town such as affordable and community housing, land use, sustainability and environmental protection....to produce a final plan that ...will be regularly used to inform the direction of Town administration and services." - Walsh Property In 2019 Town Meeting authorized the purchase of the 70-acre Walsh property for general municipal purposes.
-The Town Select Board has appointed a committee to "lead a community wide process...to engage a wide range of Truro residents in developing plans for the use of the property to be presented at a future town meeting for approval." - Highland Center and Cape Cod National Seashore -According to the National Park Service website, the Highlands Center at Cape Cod National Seashore is a science, arts and educational center occupying the former North Truro Air Force Station.
+The Town Select Board has appointed a committee to "lead a community wide process...to engage a wide range of Truro residents in developing plans for the use of the property to be presented at a future town meeting for approval."

+Highland Center and Cape Cod National Seashore -According to the National Park Service website, the Highlands Center at Cape Cod National Seashore is a science, arts and educational center occupying the former North Truro Air Force Station.
 Cape Cod National Seashore (CCNS) acquired the 110-acre property in 1994.
 Since then, the Seashore has adaptively reused six buildings, has made numerous in infrastructure improvements, and spent over \$1.2 million for building demolition.
 The website also notes that the Center involves "an interactive community of artists, scientists and educators pursuing their work in a national park setting.
-These public and private program partners enrich each other's work and the center's mission through their distinctive activities."
+These public and private program partners enrich each other's work and the center's mission through their distinctive activities."25